A visual acuity test is an eye exam that checks how well you see the details of a letter or symbol from a specific distance.

 Visual acuity refers to the ability to discern the shapes and details of the things you see.
-It is just one factor in your overall vision, alongside color vision, peripheral vision, and depth perception.
+It’s just one factor in your overall vision.
+Others include color vision, peripheral vision, and depth perception.

-There are no risks associated with visual acuity tests, and no special preparation is required.
+No risks are associated with visual acuity tests, and you don’t need any special preparation.

-Visual acuity tests are frequently given to children, because early testing and detection can prevent vision problems from getting worse.
-Optometrists, driver’s license bureaus, and many other organizations also use this test to check your ability to see.
+Optometrists, driver’s license bureaus, and many other organizations use this test to check your ability to see.

-One widely used visual acuity test is the Snellen test.
-This test uses a chart of letters or symbols of different sizes, arranged in rows and columns.
-It uses the vision chart you are probably used to seeing in your school nurse’s office or doctor’s office.
-Viewed from a specific distance—usually 14 to 20 feet away—this chart can help determine how well you can see letters and shapes.
+The Snellen test uses a chart of letters or symbols.
+You’ve probably seen the chart in a school nurse’s office or eye doctor’s office.
+They’re different sizes and arranged in rows and columns.
+Viewed from 14 to 20 feet away, this chart helps determine how well you can see letters and shapes.

-You will sit at a specific distance from the eye chart and will be asked to cover one eye with your hand or a piece of cardboard or plastic.
-You will be asked to read out loud the letters that you see with your uncovered eye.
-This process is then repeated with your other eye.
-Typically, you will be asked to read smaller and smaller letters until you can no longer accurately make those letters out.
+During the test, you'll sit or stand a specific distance from the chart and cover one eye.
+You’ll read out loud the letters you see with your uncovered eye.
+You’ll repeat this process with your other eye.
+Typically, your doctor will ask you to read smaller and smaller letters until you can no longer accurately distinguish letters.

 Visual acuity is expressed as a fraction, such as 20/20.
 Having 20/20 vision means that your visual acuity at 20 feet away from an object is normal.
-Alternatively, say, 20/40 vision means that you need to be 20 feet away to see an object that people can normally see from 40 feet away.
+If you have 20/40 vision, for example, that means you need to be 20 feet away to see an object that people can normally see from 40 feet away.

-If your visual acuity is less than 20/20, your vision may need to be corrected with eyeglasses, contact lenses, or surgery.
-You might also have an eye condition, such as such as an eye infection or injury, which may need to be treated.
-You and your doctor will discuss your test results, as well as any treatment or correction that might be necessary.
+If your visual acuity is not 20/20, you may need correction eyeglasses, contact lenses, or surgery.
+You might also have an eye condition, such as an eye infection or injury, that needs to be treated.
+You and your doctor will discuss your test results as well as any treatment or correction that might be necessary.